-Singapore has many attractive qualities, and correspondingly, accolades under its belt, compelling many people from the region and beyond to go for a chance at Singapore citizenship.
+Singapore has many attractive qualities, and correspondingly, accolades under its belt, compelling many people from the region and beyond to go for the perks of being a Singapore citizen.

 For example, the Global Competitiveness Report 2011 – 2012 by the World Economic Forum has ranked Singapore the best country in Asia, and 3rd worldwide, to earn a living.
 Mercer’s 2012 Quality of Living survey, on the other hand, has billed Singapore’s infrastructure as the best in Asia.
 Its education standards have also ranked well in Deloitte’s 2013 Global Manufacturing Competitiveness Index and the 2013 QS World University Rankings.

 Although the Singapore citizenship status is not for sale, many aspirants attain citizenship by way of an intermediary status – the Permanent Residency (PR).
 After fulfilling certain conditions, a Singapore permanent resident may then consider whether to apply for Singapore citizenship.
 There are some factors to consider.
 What are the benefits and what are the downsides?
 Do the benefits outweigh the cons?